 6. Selling Merch

-To help you make money by selling merch, you can, for example, use your merch in your videos.
+To help you make money by selling merch, you can also use your merch in your videos.
 Simply by wearing your branded T-shirt, you can create a buzz around your new merchandise range.

-If your biggest following is on Instagram, you can, for example, use Instagram Shopping.
+If your biggest following is on Instagram, you can make use of Instagram Shopping.
 These posts look just like your standard posts.
 The difference is that your followers can tap to view your merch and the prices.
 Then, when they tap on one of the tags, they will be able to see a product page where they can find out more about the specific item and go to the landing page to make a purchase.

 7. Selling Stock Photos